Steele dossier: Two research operations and confusion between them

-The opposition research conducted by Fusion GPS on Donald Trump was in two distinct operations, each with a different client.
-From April 2016 into early May, the Washington Free Beacon and the Clinton Campaign/DNC were independently both clients of Fusion GPS.
-This overlap led to confusion in the media.
+From April to early May 2016, The Washington Free Beacon and the DNC/Clinton Campaign were independently both clients of Fusion GPS.
+This overlap contributed to the media's confusion.

-The first operation, from October 2015 to May 2016, was domestic research funded by The Washington Free Beacon based on public sources, none of which ended up in the dossier.
-It was later misattributed as research for what became the Steele dossier.

-The second operation, from April 2016 to December 2016, was funded by the DNC and the Clinton campaign.
-Only this second operation involved the foreign research used to create the dossier.

-First operation: Research funded by conservative website not connected to dossier
+The Washington Free Beacon operation does not produce the dossier

 In October 2015, before the official start of the 2016 Republican primary campaign, the founders of Fusion GPS were seeking political work and wrote an email to "a big conservative donor they knew who disliked Trump, [and] they were hired".
 He arranged for them to use The Washington Free Beacon, an American conservative political journalism website, for their general opposition research on several Republican presidential candidates, including Trump.
 It is primarily funded by Republican donor Paul Singer.
 The Free Beacon and Singer were "part of the conservative never-Trump movement".
 Although Singer was a big supporter of Marco Rubio, Rubio denied any involvement in Fusion GPS's initial research and hiring.